stephanemartin/jVT220/README.md

   </dependency>
 ```

->Check latest version in[releases](https://github.com/Blazemeter/jVT220/releases).
+>Check latest version in[releases](https://github.com/stephanemartin/jVT220/releases).

 ## Author

 It is originally written by J.W.
 Janssen, <j.w.janssen@lxtreme.nl>.

-This version is currently maintained by BlazemeterLabs team.
+This version is currently maintained by tricentis.

 ## License